dhari001/dhari001.github.io/SEG3125_LAB3/README.md

-# LAB 2: Online Grocery Store
+# LAB 3: Online Grocery Store Updated

 ## Purpose
 We have designed an online grocery store after analyzing the personas of four possible users.